 Other historical productions, such as The Mission, The Last Emperor or Raiders of the Lost Ark, while not strictly war films, still required historical military uniforms to be made alongside the other cast members' costumes, often in the very same costume house as the other costumes.Certain contemporary productions, like Firefox or Gorky Park, required cast members to wear Soviet uniforms, which were impossible to procure during the Cold War.
 Ergo, costume houses made the communist uniforms for these productions.

-I generally do not cover historical 'uniform pictures' (ie Patton, Zulu, Gorky Park) as the uniforms are the only costumes that were made for the production, and weren't 'designed'; however, this policy may slide for custom-made uniforms in productions that had other costumes.The costume is from a 2000s/2010s production.
+I generally do not cover 'uniform pictures' as the uniforms are the only costumes that were made for the production, and weren't 'designed' but copied from real designs; however, this policy slides for custom-made uniforms in productions with other costumes.The costume is from a 2000s/2010s production.

 No comments: